Book 12

 A) Answer these questions:

-6. What did the airlines' clerk there ask one fat man?
+- What question did the airline clerk ask the fat man?

 B) Which words in the story mean the opposite of: